-We caught up with our Chair for an update about what the current crisis means for Boards
+We caught up with our Chair about what COVID-19 means for Boards in education

 On the back of our Chair Patrick Dunne winning the Business Book Awards for his book ‘Boards’ (a practical guide to life as a board member), we took the opportunity to ask Patrick what the COIVD-19 pandemic means for education and the role of Boards.